 - Do not exceed 6 tablets in 24 hours unless directed by a doctor.

 Under 12 years of age

 Allergy alert: Ibuprofen may cause a severe allergic reaction, especially in people allergic to aspirin.
 Symptoms may include:

 If an allergic reaction occurs, stop use and seek medical help right away.
 Stomach bleeding warning: This product contains an NSAID, which may cause severe stomach bleeding.
 The chance is higher if you

 - Take a blood thinning (anticoagulant) or steroid drug.

-- Take other drugs containing prescription or nonprescription NSAIDs [aspirin, ibuprofen, naproxen, or others].
+- Take other drugs containing or non NSAIDs [aspirin, ibuprofen, naproxen, or others].